Cataract Surgery St Louis

 A cataract does not routinely cause discomfort or pain in the eye or alter the external appearance of the eye.

-The only way to determine if your vision issue results from a cataract is to visit an eye care professional for a complete examination.
+The only way to determine if your vision issue results from a cataract is to visit an eye care professional for a complete eye exam.
 At Pepose Vision Institute, we use state-of-the-art diagnostics to evaluate your eyes.
 Our wavefront diagnostic technology generates thousands of data points about your eyes in a matter of minutes.
-We are the only cataract surgeons in the Bi-State area to provide this level of thoroughness during your exam.
+We are the only cataract surgeons in the greater St Louis area to provide this level of thoroughness during your exam.

 We are St. Louis’ leading cataract surgeons and always provide our patients with compassionate and customized care.